danielbrock4/APIs_PlanMyTrip_WeatherDataVisualiztion/README.md

 ## Challenge Project Overview
 Using Python, Pandas and APIs request, I plotted the relationship between latitude and weather for cities around the world.
+I assisted PlanMyTrip, a hypothetical travel company, in visualization and statistical analysis by retrieving and analyzing weather data from APIs.